fmv1992/data_sciences_challenge_01/output/output.md

 1. [Tables](#stdout) output to stdout during program execution.
 1. [Plots](#all_plots).

+Please notice that all tables, plots and results are exhastively [detailed below](#all_output).
+They are repeated here for convenience.

 From a general standpoint clusters should have low intra-cluster variance and high inter-cluster variance for each variable.